rubenwgs/WuS/Data_Modelling_and_Databases/Lectures/Week4/DMDB_LN_W4.md

 2. *Logical Modeling:* Mapping the concepts to a concrete logical representation
 3. *Physical Modeling:* Implementation in a concrete hardware

-## Conceptual Modeling usingg Entity-Relationship Model
+## Conceptual Modeling using Entity-Relationship Model
 ### Basic Concept
 An `Entity-Relationship Model` models an application in the following three element types:
 - `Entity sets`: A set of similar entities, where an `entity` is defined as an object in the real world that is dishtinguishable from other objects. "*Similar*" means that entities in the same entity set share the same attributes (E.g. "Professor" is an entity set, "ProfA" is an entity).